Isles of Scilly: Norse and Norman period

 Olaf Tryggvason, who visited the islands in 986.
 It is said an encounter with a cleric there led him to Christianise Norway.

-At the time of King Cnut, the Isles of Scilly fell outside England's rule, as did Cornwall and Wales.
+At the time of King Cnut, Cornwall and Wales fell outside England's rule.

 In 995, Olaf Tryggvason became King Olaf I of Norway.
 Born c.
 960, Olaf had raided various European cities and fought in several wars.
 In 986 he met a Christian seer on the Isles of Scilly.
 He was probably a follower of Priscillian and part of the tiny Christian community that was exiled here from Spain by Emperor Maximus for Priscillianism.
 In Snorri Sturluson's Royal Sagas of Norway, it is stated that this seer told him:

 Thou wilt become a renowned king, and do celebrated deeds.
 Many men wilt thou bring to faith and baptism, and both to thy own and others' good; and that thou mayst have no doubt of the truth of this answer, listen to these tokens.
 When thou comest to thy ships many of thy people will conspire against thee, and then a battle will follow in which many of thy men will fall, and thou wilt be wounded almost to death, and carried upon a shield to thy ship; yet after seven days thou shalt be well of thy wounds, and immediately thou shalt let thyself be baptised.

 The legend continues that, as the seer foretold, Olaf was attacked by a group of mutineers upon returning to his ships.
 As soon as he had recovered from his wounds, he let himself be baptised.
 He then stopped raiding Christian cities, and lived in England and Ireland.
 In 995, he used an opportunity to return to Norway.
 When he arrived, the Haakon Jarl was facing a revolt.
 Olaf Tryggvason persuaded the rebels to accept him as their king, and Jarl Haakon was murdered by his own slave, while he was hiding from the rebels in a pig sty.

 With the Norman Conquest, the Isles of Scilly came more under centralised Norman control.
 About 20 years later, the Domesday survey was conducted.
 The islands would have formed part of the "Exeter Domesday" circuit, which included Cornwall, Devon, Dorset, Somerset, and Wiltshire.